 Under Section 10(10D) of the Income Tax Act, the entire maturity benefit received from a life insurance policy is generally tax-free, including any bonuses.
 However, there are specific conditions where the maturity amount may become taxable.

-The maturity amount may be subject to tax under the following circumstances:
+The LIC maturity amount is taxable under the following circumstances:

 Keyman Insurance Policies: If the maturity amount is received from a keyman insurance policy, it is taxable.
 A keyman insurance policy insures the life of an employee, and the claim benefit goes to the employer.